 Puppy discipline will significantly be of help in his growth in becoming a good adult dog.
 Besides, you get to spend quality time with your beloved pup.

-Having quality time with your puppy could also be an excellent mental therapy for both you and your pup.
+Having quality time with your puppy could also be excellent mental therapy for both you and your pup.
 You will have lots of fun memories with your furry pup.
 Treasuring your time together with your dogs can make your training less burdensome and a memorable one.

 Is It Okay To Discipline A Puppy?

 Yes, it is completely okay and acceptable to discipline your puppy.
+It is actually important to teach them good behavior.

-But, physical punishment is never the right way of disciplining your young puppy.
+But physical punishment is never the right way of disciplining your young puppy.
 Punishing them physically may only trigger them to develop worse behavior than what they are already exhibiting.

-Again, always remember though that punishment never works.
+Again, always remember, though, that punishment never works.

 Instead, you may want to use signals to make him understand that what he did was wrong or correct him in a firm tone.

-Now that you have these ideas on how to correct your puppy’s behavior, take time to enjoy your moments together.
+Now that you have these ideas on how to correct your puppy’s behavior take time to enjoy your moments together.

 Always remember that being a pet parent is one difficult job.
 But, once you enjoy your training and bonding time together, it can be very therapeutic for you since a dog’s love is also one of a kind.